Rayluo-mila/understanding-metric-learning/README.md

-# Understanding the Effectiveness of Learning Behavioral Metrics in Deep Reinforcement Learning
+# Understanding Behavioral Metric Learning in Deep RL: A Large-Scale Study on Distracting Environments
 A framework that affords the comparison of *different behavioral metrics learning methods* in deep reinforcement learning.

 ## Installation